 These may include negotiation, communication, motivation, organizational behavior, systems, stress management, and life coaching.
 The good news is that most of these skills can be learned through internet courses.

-Ten Must Have Interpersonal Skills of Good managers
+Ten Must Have Interpersonal Skills of a Good General Manager

 - Verbal Communication – Good enough is never Good Enough